JieZhang010/JieZhang010.github.io/_pages/publications.md

 ### 2026
 - **INFACT: A Diagnostic Benchmark for Induced Faithfulness and Factuality Hallucinations in Video-LLMs**

   Junqi Yang, Yuecong Min, Jie Zhang, Shiguang Shan, Xilin Chen.
-INFACT: A Diagnostic Benchmark for Induced Faithfulness and Factuality Hallucinations in Video-LLMs. the Annual Meeting of the Association for Computational Linguistics (ACL) 2026. [[pdf](https://arxiv.org/pdf/2603.11481)]
+INFACT: A Diagnostic Benchmark for Induced Faithfulness and Factuality Hallucinations in Video-LLMs.
+The Annual Meeting of the Association for Computational Linguistics (ACL) 2026. [[pdf](https://arxiv.org/pdf/2603.11481)]

 - **MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models**